 ‘Made to measure designs drive innovation,’ says Rachal Hutcheson at Sharps.
 ‘Small or awkward spaces often need intelligent solutions to make the most of them so consider curved corner rails, pull out trouser rails and pull-down hanging rails to ensure your wardrobe is as efficient as it can be.

-‘Bespoke designs ensure every last millimetre of space behind the doors is used, from wall to wall and right up to your ceiling, even those awkward corners and nooks which are presented by high or sloping ceilings and alcoves.
-A bespoke design will offer, on average, 40% more space than ordinary fitted wardrobe designs.’
+‘Bespoke designs ensure every last inch of space behind the doors is used, from wall to wall and right up to your ceiling, even those awkward corners and nooks which are presented by high or sloping ceilings and alcoves.
+A bespoke design will offer, on average, 40 per cent more space than ordinary fitted wardrobe designs.’

 What is the most efficient way to store clothes?

 Streamlining your closet so that it isn’t crammed with too many clothes is the easiest way to make it work more efficiently.
-According to the 80/20 rule, the average person only wears 20% of their clothes 80% of the times, so that means an awful lot of clothes that aren’t being worn, taking up the majority of closet space.
+According to the 80/20 rule, the average person only wears 20 per cent of their clothes 80 per cent of the time, so that means an awful lot of clothes that aren’t being worn, taking up the majority of closet space and decluttering is essential.

 Try this trick that professional organizers recommend if you find it a struggle deciding what to keep and what to get rid of.
 At the beginning of each season, turn all of the hangers in your wardrobe backward.
 Then turn each hanger forward as you wear, launder and return the item to the wardrobe.
 At the end of the season, take the clothes off whichever hangers are still backward and donate them to free up closet space.